Publications, Reports and Guides

 "The future of investment in housing assets: flexibility not prescription" Report - July 2015

-A Housing Forum Working Group Report that focused on the fundamental reappraisal of asset managment, analysing asset management issues in depth and identfiying the obstacles to changing how the sector manages assets.
-Read the full report.
+A Housing Forum Working Group Report that focused on the fundamental reappraisal of asset management, analysing asset management issues and identifying the obstacles to changing how the sector manages assets.

 Working Group Chair and Author Jeremy Kape.

 "Superdensity - The Sequel" - June 2015

 More homes at higher densities are needed if we are to meet the increased demand and changing demographics of urban residents.